 Where can I get more information?

-- See ASIC's MoneySmart website for information about unsolicited offers to buy your shares and investment scams.
+- See ASIC's Moneysmart website for information about choosing shares to buy and investment scams.

 - Search ASIC registers.